ericmasiello/front-end-learning-guild/04_webpack/slides.md

 ---

-## Webpack: The Advanced Stuff
+## Webpack: The More Advanced Stuff

---

-## What haven't we done yet?
+#### What haven't we done yet?

-1. No Transpilation
+1. No transpilation (Babel)
-2. No Loaders
+2. Added Loaders
-3. No Plugins
+3. Used any Plugins
-4. No Babel

---

---
+---

 ### Loaders
+* Applies specific transformation(s) against a module's content
+* Matched with modules via regular expressions (usually by file extension)
+* Can be used to load any type of content (images, fonts, etc.)

+Note:
+This is part of what makes Webpack unique.
+Webpack can match against any type of module as opposed to something like Babel or Sass.

+Webpack can emit everything as a single bundle or emit separate bundles based on split configurations and plugins

 --

 ### Babel
+* Transforms code into JavaScript
+* Its configured through plugins and presets
+* Most commonly used for transforming new ES201X features and JSX into ES5
+* Can be used as a standalone tool (no need for Webpack)
+* Typically configured in `.babelrc`

 --

-### Sourcemaps
+### Babel and Webpack

-How do I debug this crap?
+Applied via the `babel-loader`

 --

 ### Plugins
+* Allow you to intercept **runtime events** at different stages of of the bundling process
+* Often times, plugins are used in tandem w/ loaders

 * How do you build CSS?
 * How do you build images?

 --

+---

+### Sourcemaps

+How do I debug this crap?

 ---